 About the Author: Lizzie Arcari

 Lizzie joined Foundation IT in 2019 after graduating from University.
-She is excited to start her career in the IT industry, learning from the best.
+She is excited to develop her career in the IT industry, learning from the best.